austinmbos/ndn-ss/README.md

 	- Or different logic

+## Working on right now

+- Get middle entity ( microservice ) to verify the signature of the original producer.
+- Test with correct signature and incorrect signature
+- Once this works, place into a docker container

 ## Getting started

 - Install docker ( the easy way, NOTE: not the official docker way to install )
 ```
 sudo apt install docker.io